• Skip to main content

 Is a Link-Detached House Worth As Much as a Detached House?

-Normally detached houses are worth more than semi-detached houses.
-It’s sometimes thought that detached houses are worth around 20-30% more than semi-detached houses of the same size.
+The truth is that detached houses are worth more than semi-detached houses (around 20-30% more than their semi-detached counterparts of a similar size).

-The value of a link detached house is likely to sit somewhere between a detached and semi-detached house.
-In most cases a link detached house will be worth more than a semi-detached house but less than a detached house of the same size.
+The value of a link-detached house is likely to sit somewhere between a detached and semi-detached house.
+In most cases, a link-detached will be worth more than a semi-detached house but less than a detached house of the same size.

-You can get an idea of how much link-detached houses are worth compared to detached and semi-detached houses by comparing values on a site like Rightmove or Zoopla.
-A local estate agent may also be able to give you advice on the value of link-detached houses in your area.
+You can get ideas about how much link-detached houses are worth compared to detached and semi-detached by comparing values on a site like Rightmove or Zoopla.
+The advice of an estate agent may also be valuable.

 Quick Links